Skip to content

 make run-local

 make install creates a virtual environment in .venv/ and installs fipsagents plus your project's dependencies. make run-local starts the HTTP server on port 8080.
+The agent won't be able to reach an LLM yet -- the defaults point at a LlamaStack endpoint that doesn't exist.
+That's expected; you'll configure the real endpoint in Module 2.

 Once you see Uvicorn running on http://0.0.0.0:8080, test it: